 “The object of the provisions is to provide relief for complying superannuation funds from the tax consequences for capital gains accumulated before 1 July 2017, where these gains would have been exempt income if realised prior to a commutation being made to comply with the transfer balance cap, or the change to the treatment of TRIS [TRIP].”

 Note: If you are claiming the CGT relief, you must apply for the temporary relief BEFORE you lodge your super fund’s 2016/2017 tax return.
+The ATO has extended the due lodgement date for the 2017 SMSF return until 30 June 2018.
 The CGT relief is available if the asset/s involved were owned by the SMSF were held continuously before or from 9 November 2016 through to 30 June 2017.